safekit-labs/route/README.md

 ## Validation Support

-The package supports any validation library that follows the Standard Schema specification or provides common validation methods:
+The package supports any validation library that follows the [Standard Schema specification](https://github.com/standard-schema/standard-schema):

-- Zod (v3 and v4)
+- **Zod** (v3 and v4) - Use schemas directly or with `.standardSchema()` method
-- Yup
+- **Valibot** - Use schemas directly with Standard Schema support
-- Superstruct
+- **ArkType** - Use schemas directly with Standard Schema support
-- Valibot
+- **Effect Schema** - Use with `Schema.standardSchemaV1()` wrapper
-- Custom validators
+- Any other Standard Schema v1 compatible library

-- Any Standard Schema compatible library
+All validation libraries must implement the Standard Schema interface with a `"~standard"` property containing the validation logic.

 ## Nested Objects and Complex Query Parameters